ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/hist_normality.png">
 </p>

-Well, for curve of sodium excretion in male individuals is what you'd expect for an histogram of small sample size, more or less.
+The curve of sodium excretion in male individuals is what you'd expect for an histogram of small sample size, more or less.
 The curve of the females, though, has some fat tail at the left.
 That's a hint that perhaps it deviates from normality.
 Let's take a look at the Q-Q plots broken down by the gender factor variable:

 {% highlight R %}
 {% raw %}